 My dad spent a million hours in the U-Haul divvying out boxes and furniture and I'm unsure of how he didn't suffer heatstroke, nor am I sure of how he stood that entire time, with not much time since knee surgery under his belt.
 I believe that his suspenders may hold it all together.

-This scene would have been more well-received.
-After being in the carrier for awhile, Murphy began meowing, whine-meowing.
-Then I picked the carrier up and sat it in my lap and baby-talked her.
-Then I put the edge of the cage toward the A/C Vent and turned it up to a million.
-Then I looked at Murphy's face.
-And I discovered this: The above picture is not a rabid cat, althought I bet rabid cats look this way.
+The above picture is not a rabid cat, althought I bet rabid cats look this way.
 She's just panting.
 Apparantly, my own partiality to panic attacks has been passed down to my pet.
 She's shedding.
 She's breathing heavily.
 She's talking out of her head.
 Aaron (My amazing BF who drove this cat and me, the psycho-cat mommy the whole ten hours down there.) suggests that maybe Murphy has to pee.
 We pull over and usher her around awkwardly in the grass.
 She doesn't pee, but she stops panting.
 We think maybe she just can't stand the cage.
 So, the rest of the drive, we let her wander around the van.
 She still pants every few minutes.
 And she scratches the living shit out of my legs whenever I have to keep her from crawling under the gas pedal and brake.
 But no pyschosis.
 And kitty valium is for the birds.